genderkit/genderkit/_articles/shaving.md

 You can read more about ingrown hairs and how to prevent them on the [NHS Choices website](http://www.nhs.uk/conditions/ingrown-hairs/Pages/Introduction.aspx).

-If you are finding it very difficult to avoid ingrown hairs, an alternative to shaving that may help is using [depilatory cream]({{ site.baseurl }}{% link _articles/depilatory-cream.md %}) instead of shaving.
+If you are finding it difficult to avoid ingrown hairs, an alternative to shaving that may help is using [depilatory cream]({{ site.baseurl }}{% link _articles/depilatory-cream.md %}) instead of shaving.

 You can purchase safety razors from supermarkets, high street chemists, and online.
 Razors are available for as low a price as 10p per razor, with more expensive brands costing up to £2 per razor.